AJFaraday/smiff_music/docs/help/introduction/quick_start_guide.md

 > play tom3 on steps 1 to 32 skipping 2
 </pre>

-Okay, we\`ve got some pretty cool sounds going on, so perhaps we just want to hear the toms and not the snare?
+Okay, we've got some pretty cool sounds going on, so perhaps we just want to hear the toms and not the snare?

 <pre>
 > mute kick, snare and hihat
 </pre>

-But we can still change these patterns while we`re not listening to them:
+But we can still change these patterns while we're not listening to them:

 <pre>
 > play kick on steps 1 to 32 skipping 3